jrwarwick/skill-corporate-i-t-f-a-q/README.md

 ## Examples
  * "what is the wifi password?"
- * "what is the VPN URL?"
+ * "what is the corporate VPN URL?"
+ * "what is the kerberos domain name?"
  * "who is the IT manager?!"

 ## Credits